Local-Search Based Heuristics for Advertisement Scheduling: Acknowledgments

 The \textit{Knapsack Problem} (KP) consists of, given a container of capacity~$W$ and a set of items~${I = \{i_1, i_2 \dots i_n\}}$, where each item~$i$ has value~$p_i$ and weight~$q_i$, find a subset~${I' \subseteq I}$ of maximum value that does not exceed the capacity of the knapsack, i.e,~${ \sum_{i \in I'}{q_i} \leq W}$~\citep{kellerer2004introduction}.

-\citet{ibarra1975fast} and \citet{lawler1979fast} proposed a FPTAS for the KP.
+\citet{ibarra1975fast} and \citet{lawler1979fast} proposed a FPTAS for the KP\@.
 The Knapsack Problem also has approaches using dynamic programming~\citep{horowitz1974computing, ahrens1975merging, toth1980dynamic} and \textit{branch and bound}~\citep{kolesar1967branch, greenberg1970branch, horowitz1974computing, barr1975linked, nauss1976efficient, martello1977upper, zoltners1978direct}.

-The \textit{Multiple Knapsack Problem} (MKP) is a generalization of~KP.
+The \textit{Multiple Knapsack Problem} (MKP) is a generalization of~KP\@.
 Given a set of items~${I = \{i_1, i_2 \dots , i_k\}}$, where each item~$i$ has value~$p_i$ and weight~$q_i$, and a set of containers~${M = \{M_1, M_2, \dots , M_m\}}$, where each container~$j$ has a capacity~$c_j$.
 The MKP consists of finding a subset of items with maximum value with feasible packaging in the containers.
 If we consider that each container has the same capacity and that each item~$i$ has~$p_i = q_i$, we have the same problem as the special case of MAXSPACE in which each item has only a copy.

-\citet{khuri1994zero} presented a genetic algorithm for the MKP, and \citet{kellerer1999polynomial} presented a PTAS for the particular case where all containers have the same capa\-city. \citet{chekuri2005polynomial} showed that MKP is strongly NP-hard even with~$2$ containers and presented a PTAS for the problem.
+\citet{khuri1994zero} presented a genetic algorithm for the MKP, and \citet{kellerer1999polynomial} presented a PTAS for the particular case where all containers have the same capa\-city. \citet{chekuri2005polynomial} showed that MKP does not admit FPTAS even with~$2$ containers and presented a PTAS for the problem.

 The MAXSPACE and MINSPACE problems are also related to the \textit{Scheduling Problem}, which consists of, given a set~${S = \{s_1, s_2 \dots s_k\}}$ of tasks, a value~$q_i$ indicating the time needed for the task~$i$ to be entirely executed and a number~$m$ of processors, assign tasks to the processors to minimize the total execution time~\citep{ullman1975np}.